ServicePilot Agents

 They have been designed to ensure the effectiveness in their data collection and transmission tasks with several mechanisms:

-• Local processing: some of the analysis can be performed locally.
+• Local processing: Some of the analysis can be performed locally.
 Filtering and aggregating raw data to transmit only essential KPIs to ServicePilot limits upstream flows.

-• Secure protocol: it uses HTTP2 combined with the HTTPS protocol to help with compression, optimize exchanges and enable secure data communication.
+• Secure protocol: It uses HTTP2 combined with the HTTPS protocol to help with compression, optimize exchanges and enable secure data communication.

 There is always a requirement for at least one ServicePilot Agent, as virtually all data collection is performed by agents.
 The number of agents required depends on the type of monitoring the agents are asked to perform and if the agents can access the data required.